by Mike Shea on 19 March 2018

 As you pull through another canopy of skin-tearing vines you reveal a clearing and the ancient lost monument hidden within it.

 Here is a list of twenty randomly generated monuments.
-Refresh this page for a new set or bookmark it to add some texture to the random encounters of the Tomb of Annihilation.
+Refresh this page for a new set or bookmark it to add some texture to the random encounters and hex crawl in Tomb of Annihilation.
 Use these random monuments as inspiration to build fantastic monuments in your own game.
-Choose and customize random monuments that make the most sense for the characters and the story of your shared adventure.
-Add your own effects to the monument based on the description to add new spice to the scene.
+Choose and customize random monuments that make sense for the characters and the story of your shared adventure.
+Add your own effects or tie secrets and clues to the monument based on the description to add new spice to the scene.

 The random monuments above were generated from the following list.
 You can print this table and use it as a bookmark in your Tomb of Annihilation book, using it whenever you think a monument might add some fun exploration to the game.

 |9||Buried||Diseased||Effigy||of the Pterafolk|